sekrupke/bi-mini-project-p02/SETUP.md

 - Execute the SQL-Script "create.sql" in the folder database/schema/.

 ## Creating Python Environment
 For development a virtual Python environment is recommended to track and install the requirements.
+This step is only required once when no virtual environment is present.

 Move to the etl folder:\
 `cd etl`